 |International House of Rhode Island, Inc.|

 Risa Gilpin, Executive Director

-International House of Rhode Island – through friendship, a world of understanding.
+International House of Rhode Island promotes friendship, connection, learning, and global understanding by bringing people together from around the world for cross-cultural exchange.
 Located just a few blocks from the Brown campus, International House of Rhode Island, Inc. is an independent non-profit, community-based organization whose purpose is to encourage friendship and understanding between citizens of Rhode Island and international visitors.
 International House offers English language classes and tutoring, foreign language classes, orientation to activities, help negotiating needs while in Rhode Island, and cultural events and programs.
 They also offer an International Friendship Program, which pairs international visitors with an individual or family host in Rhode Island, who can help you to get settled and learn about American customs and culture.
 International House provides a “home-away-from-home.”
 For more information please contact us by phone or e-mail.